Vladimir Mukhankin

 Vladimir Anatolyevich Mukhankin (Владимир Анатольевич Муханкин, born 22 April 1960) is a Russian serial killer, convicted for the murder of 9 people in Rostov Oblast in 1995.

 Background

 Vladimir Anatolyevich Mukhankin was born on 22 April 1960, in the Zernogradsky District in Rostov Oblast, RSFSR, Soviet Union.
-Mukhankin claimed his father abandoned his pregnant mother for another woman before his birth, and that he had been named in honor of Vladimir Lenin who was also born on 22 April.
-During his childhood he was abused at home, also by classmates at school (receiving only 7 years of education), and began to regularly run away from home.
-As an adult Mukhankin eventually married, and had a son that later drowned in the Kuban River.
+Mukhankin claimed his father abandoned his pregnant mother for another woman before his birth, and that he had been named in honour of Vladimir Lenin who was also born on 22 April.
+During his childhood, he was abused at home, also by classmates at school (receiving only 7 years of education), and began to regularly run away from home.
+As an adult Mukhankin eventually married and had a son that later drowned in the Kuban River.

 Murders

 In 1995, Mukhankin committed nine murders and two attempted murders, targeting women and girls, mostly in the town of Shakhty, Rostov Oblast.
 Victims were stabbed or suffocated, some of them tortured before death.
 Their bodies would be dismembered and sometimes burned.
 Rape was not a part of his usual modus operandi, but had done so in at least one case; Mukhankin had violated a 13-year-old victim whom he then killed.
 Mukhankin mainly targeted women and young girls to kill, and it is believed he had an extreme hatred of women.